comicfans/learn/why_rust_different.md

 ```

-Let's pick the importand part out to see what happened:
+Let's pick the important part out to see what happened:

 code before fix: